Why taking time off is key to nurturing creative ideas

 During a period of crisis, self-care is even more critical.
 Sleep, diet, exercise, stretching, supplements and meditation are needed to support well-being and must be pursued with intention.
 And vacation-induced relaxation can do wonders for your health.
 According to research, vacations reduce stress, which negatively impacts blood pressure, cholesterol levels, and other measures of health.
 Syracuse University researchers found that risk for metabolic syndrome—a group of conditions that puts people at higher risk of heart disease, type 2 diabetes and stroke—decreased by nearly a quarter with each additional vacation taken by study participants.
 And the closer to takeoff, the less people’s heart rates were affected when exposed to stressful situations leading up to a vacation.

-The blurring of home and work life has put more and more people at danger at burning out.
+The blurring of home and work life has put more and more people at danger of burning out.
 The more time we continue this work-from-home experiment, the more important it is to take time off to avoid feeling dissatisfied over your work.

-So, if you’re sure not if you should take time off—the answer is probably yes.
+So, if you’re not sure if you should take time off—the answer is probably yes.

 Leigh Ann Errico is a Georgetown University-certified leadership coach, Corentus-certified team coach and the founder of LAErrico & Partners.